manguiano7/Tic-Tac-Bets/README.md

 ### The Index Page

 The Index.html page has a tic tac toe board and buttons:
--Computer Goes First, which allows the computer to make the first move
+1) Computer Goes First, which allows the computer to make the first move

--Play as 'O' (or Play as 'X') to allow the user to change their character on the board
+2) Play as 'O' (or Play as 'X') to allow the user to change their character on the board

--Bet 10x to bet 10 coins
+3) Bet 10x to bet 10 coins

--Bet 50x to bet 50 coins
+4) Bet 50x to bet 50 coins

--Bet 100x to bet 100 coins
+5) Bet 100x to bet 100 coins

 and the page has a coin count.